d-imosemi/100daysofcode/README.md

-# blackjackcapstone
+# 100 days of code projects
-my first capstone project
+my projects of 100daysofcode